 Take six weeks this summer to advance your knowledge and boost your education—conduct university-level research in laboratories with some of the brightest scientific minds in the nation.

 Thank you to our students for making Summer 2015 a great success.
 Check back on December 15 to learn what is in store for Summer 2016.
 Sign up to receive an email reminder.

 What can you expect from RISE?

-Under the mentorship of our distinguished faculty, post-doctoral fellows, and graduate students, high school summer research internship (RISE) students work on a research project designed by their professor for forty hours a week.
-You will conduct research in a discipline of your interest, gaining valuable technical and analytical skills, as well as insight into the scientific process.
+Under the mentorship of our distinguished faculty, post-doctoral fellows, and graduate students, high school summer Research Internship in Science & Engineering (RISE) students work on a research project designed by their professor for forty hours each week of the program.
+You will perform research in your chosen discipline while acquiring invaluable technical and analytical skills as well as insight into the scientific process.

 The Big Picture